Skip to content

 curl -s https://<snowpack-host>/tables?database=<new_database>

 This returns the list of tables Snowpack knows about for that database.
+Each entry includes in_maintenance_allowlist: true/false indicating whether the table’s database is in the databases allowlist.
 If the list is empty, the API table-cache sync has not discovered the database yet or the catalog cannot list it.